jhaskinsjr/nebula/README.md

 6. retire/flush instructions (see: pipelines/implementation/implementation/commit.py)

-Read-after-write hazard detection is done in the decode stage, which halts the consumer until the producer either retires or is flushed by the commit stage.
-Control-flow hazards are handled by the commit stage, which, when a jump (JAL, JALR) or a taken branch (BEQ, BNE, BGE, BLT, BGEU, BLTU) instruction retires; when this happens, the new PC is reported, which is sensed by the instruction fetch stage and the decode stage.
+Read-after-write hazard detection is done in the decode stage, which halts the consumer instruction until the producer instruction either retires or is flushed by the commit stage.
+Control-flow hazards are handled by the commit stage when a jump (JAL, JALR) or a taken branch (BEQ, BNE, BGE, BLT, BGEU, BLTU) instruction retires; when this happens, the new PC is reported, which is sensed by the instruction fetch stage and the decode stage.
 The instruction fetcher responds by beginning to fetch instruction bytes from the new PC;
 the decoder responds by flushing all previously-decoded instructions.
-Finally, the commit stage will continue to flush all instructions following the jump/taken branch until it receives an instruction with the target PC.
+Finally, the commit stage will flush all instructions following the jump/taken branch until it receives an instruction with the target PC.

---
-SIMULATOR SCRIPTS
+## Simulator Scripts

 The simulator executes according to instructions in an execute script.
 Consider the script main.ussim: